Take One Small Step, Georgia with GPB and StoryCorps

 Tested and safe, One Small Step conversations are:

-- Hosted virtually by a trained facilitator (there may be in-person opportunities soon as well)
+- Hosted virtually or in person by a trained facilitator

 - Seamless, powerful, and respectful